 CDLS Assessment Policy and Procedure

-The purpose of the frameworks:
+The purpose of the P.A.F.

 - observe an monitor each child’s progress related to curricular goals and performancestandards